 What Goes Well With Dal?

 Dal works brilliantly as a side dish with almost any curry.
-It also works well as a main dish with rice.
+It also works well as a main dish with rice or by itself.
 I’ve made a cucumber and tomato yoghurt to go with it here – that brings some wonderful freshness.
 You can also serve with poppadoms, naan or flat breads.

 Here are some curries that you could serve alongside this dal: